Small Business Associations

 - International Franchise Association (IFA): Search for franchise opportunities by category or browse A-Z index.

-- Entrepreneur's Resource Center from the Edward Lowe Foundation: Click on Entrepreneur's Guide.
+- Entrepreneur's Resource Center: from the Edward Lowe Foundation.
 An excellent site for information on small business.
 Browse through topics such as defining and serving a market, building an organization, acquiring and managing finances, human resource management, and legal issues.
 There is a keyword search that leads to articles as well.

-- KnowThis.com: is an excellent resource for all things related to marketing and is developed by a professor at West Chester University.
-There is an excellent section on market research (www.knowthis.com/research.htm).
+- KnowThis.com: an excellent resource for all things related to marketing developed by a professor at West Chester University.
 The site also includes tutorials on the principles of marketing, market research and writing a marketing plan.

-- Startup Journal from The Wall Street Journal www.allbusiness.com AllBusiness.com is the world's largest online resource for small businesses, providing essential tools and resources to start, grow, and manage your business.
+- AllBusiness.com: is one of the world's largest online resource for small businesses, providing essential tools and resources to start, grow, and manage your business.